 Students experience all core and many of the elective subjects that the School has to offer.
 Our students will be able to determine where their interests lie and begin considering their study pathways for elective subjects in the years ahead.

 The core curriculum includes English, Science, Mathematics, Wings (wellbeing), Physical education, and Humanities.
 The specialist subjects include a language (either Japanese or Indonesian), Philosophy, Digital Technologies, Art, Music, Drama, Design and Technology.
-To read more about the subjects on offer, download our Year 7 Subject Information Handbook.
+To read more about the subjects on offer, view our Middle School Curriculum Handbook.

 We also offer a number of scholarships in a range of areas.
 Find out more about what we offer on our Scholarships page.